-What are Fixed Income Funds?
+What Are Fixed Income Funds?

-Types of Fixed Income Funds
+Fixed Income Funds Explained

 #1 – Debt Fund

-Common types of Debt Fund include:
+Common types of debt funds include:

 #2 – Exchange Traded Funds

 Exchange-Traded fundsExchange-Traded FundsAn exchange-traded fund (ETF) is a security that contains many types of securities such as bonds, stocks, commodities, and so on, and that trades on the exchange like a stock, with the price fluctuating many times throughout the day when the exchange-traded fund is bought and sold on the exchange. are index funds that refer to the indices of the stock market.
 This fund is a combination of various stocks traded on the stock exchange.
 It is called an exchange traded fund because it is traded on the stock exchange.
 In this fund, the risk is slightly lower than the risk if invested in a specific share because this fund invests in a basket of securities.

 Money MarketMoney MarketThe money market is a financial market wherein short-term assets and open-ended funds are traded between institutions and traders. funds invest only in the money market like commercial paperCommercial PaperCommercial Paper is a money market instrument that is used to obtain short-term funding and is often issued by investment-grade banks and corporations in the form of a promissory note., treasury billsTreasury BillsTreasury Bills (T-Bills) are investment vehicles that allow investors to lend money to the government., and other cash equivalent securities.
 It is a type of Mutual fundMutual FundA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc which invests in high-quality, short-term funds.
 Therefore, money market fund investment risks are extremely low, and investors receive good returns.